2mm Kolibri

 The 2mm Kolibri (also known as the 2.7mm Kolibri Car Pistol or 2.7×9mm Kolibri) was the smallest commercially available centerfire cartridge, patented in 1910 and introduced in 1914 by Franz Pfannl, an Austrian watchmaker, with financial support from Georg Grabner.
-It was designed to accompany the Kolibri semi-auto pistol or single-shot pistol, both marketed as self-defense weapons.
+It was designed to accompany the Kolibri semi-auto pistol or single-shot pistol, both marketed as self-defense weapons, but somewhat underpowered.

 The name is derived from Kolibri, the German word for hummingbird, which is among the smallest of birds.